Arikato111/Arikato111/README.md

 ```

 Hello friend!
-I'm on the Red team in Cybersecurity.
+I'm on the Red team in Cybersecurity, I use Linux, and enjoy coding.

 ## Contact me